 Drive through your heels to stand tall, pushing your hips forward as you squeeze your glutes to swing the bell up to shoulder height.
 Aim for shoulder height, with arms extended out away from the body.
 Think long, loose arms (your arms are just a vehicle for moving the bell, your hips and glutes generate the power to move the bell).

-Targets: Legs, glutes, hamstring, hips, quads, core and back.
+Targets: Legs, glutes, hamstrings, hips, quads, core and back.

-How to do Single Leg Deadlift + Reverse Lunge:
+How To Do A Single Leg Deadlift And Reverse Lunge

 Start standing with feet spaced hip-width apart, left leg forward, right toe popped slightly behind the left leg.
 Most of your weight should be in your front left foot.